alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 You only need three types of branch for this pattern:

 1. A master (or trunk) branch that at versions >= 1.0.0 only contains, as best as you can manage, production ready code.
 This is typically named `master` in Git.
 2. Feature and bug fix branches.
-These are always branched from, and merged, to master.
+These are always branched from, and merged to, master.
 Generally it's best if they are small and short lived.
 3. Release branches.
 These follow the format `MAJOR.MINOR.x`, based on which version they were branched from.
-If you need to release a new feature, you need to increase the minor version, and you need to do a new release.
+If you need to release a new feature, you need to increase the minor version, and you are doing a new mainline release.

 Only Merge Production Ready Code to Master
 ---
 Do not merge code to master that's not production ready.
 This reduces process overhead, and makes it clear when a piece of work is done.

 This has some knock on effects, for example, we often deploy branch builds onto test systems for QA.
-I'll give you a little tip now, you can get Maven to update your project's version number to be the branch name so that your artefacts are clearly named:
+I'll give you a little tip now, you can get Maven to update your project's version number to be the branch name so that your artefacts are clearly named for deployment:

 ~~~shell
 BRANCH=$(git branch | grep '^*' | cut -c 3-)